jackyzha0/ctrl-v/README.md

 ![View Paste (different theme)](https://user-images.githubusercontent.com/23178940/82101261-ea7a6b00-96c0-11ea-9cf1-9b81883ab9f5.png)

 ## developing
+when doing local backend development, make sure you change the backend address to be localhost.
+You can find this on Line 4 of `frontend/src/helpers/httpHelper.js`

 #### Common
 `make all` &mdash; starts React development server on `:3000` and backend on `:8080`